Artusi Restaurante

 Planning a Visit

 Artusi Restaurante is located at Rua Bocaiúva, 2090, in Centro, Florianópolis, Santa Catarina.
 The Centro location makes it accessible from most parts of the island without the traffic delays that affect beach-district restaurants during high season, which runs from December through February.
-For current hours, reservation requirements, and menu details, contacting the restaurant directly is advisable, as these specifics are not confirmed in the sources available here.
-Florianópolis's dining scene has enough depth to justify building an itinerary around it: the full Florianópolis restaurants guide covers the broader circuit, including the seafood and international options that complement a dinner like this one.
-Internationally, for comparison with similarly precise European-tradition kitchens operating at high technical ambition, Le Bernardin in New York City and Lazy Bear in San Francisco offer a useful frame for what committed format discipline looks like at the upper end.
+Current hours and reservation guidance are available from the restaurant.
+Florianópolis's dining scene has enough depth to justify building an itinerary around it, including seafood and international options that complement a dinner here.
 State of Espírito Santo in Rio Bananal provides a closer Brazilian reference for ingredient-driven regional cooking.